minima-global/storefront/README.md

 ```

 2. Save that file
-3. Click on `MiniDapp Server` in the bottom righthand corner of the screen.
+3. Click on `MiniDapp Server` in the bottom righthand corner of the Storefront home screen.
 4. `Browse` for _alternative settings_, then load the file saved above.

 Now, the Storefront's home screen should display the MiniDapps hosted by your colleague.